 Estimates must itemize the projected cost for each element or construction component as specified in Section III of this book.
 Any underlying assumptions used in making the estimates must also be documented.
 Revised or updated estimates of replacement cost are to be provided to the insured with any renewal offer.
 Inflation is not considered an element of revision and annual recalculations are not obligatory.

-The information supplied to the applicant or insured should be maintained for five years after the term of insurance expires.
+The information supplied to the applicant or insured shall be maintained for five years after the term of insurance expires.
 If no contract for insurance ensues the licensee maintains the file in accordance with his or her normal course of business.

-Provision of an out-of-compliance replacement value estimate constitutes making a statement with respect to the business of insurance which is misleading and which by the exercise of reasonable care should be known to be misleading and can be construed as an unfair insurance practice.
+Provision of an out-of-compliance replacement value estimate constitutes making a statement with respect to the business of insurance which is misleading and which by the exercise of reasonable care should be known to be misleading, pursuant to Insurance Code section 790.03 (unfair insurance practices).